-We present comparison results between NBAgent and other methods on Kitchen and Living Room datasets in Tabs.~\ref{tab: Comparison}, \ref{tab: kitchen5-1}, \ref{tab: living6-3} and Fig.~\ref{fig: sim_visual}.
-As shown in Tab.~\ref{tab: Comparison}, NBAgent significantly outperforms compared methods by $2.5\% \sim 41.4\%$ in terms of Avg metric on four NBRL settings.
-This indicates that NBAgent effectively addressing old skill forgetting through skill-specific and skill-shared knowledge learning.
-Furthermore, we presented the skill-wise comparison results in Tabs.~\ref{tab: kitchen5-1} and \ref{tab: living6-3}.
-Our model exhibits the highest success rate across all manipulation skills in terms of All. metric, improving by $4.4\% \sim 36.3\%$ and $6.2\% \sim 25.6\%$ on two datasets respectively, compared with Fine-Tuning and ER.
-This further demonstrates the effectiveness of our model in addressing the NBRL problem.
-Additionally, our NBAgent is lower than ER by $6.7\%$ in terms of For metrics on Living Room 6-2 setting, which suggests the robust and significant performance of NBAgent over the whole NBRL process.
-Surprisingly, as shown in Tabs.~\ref{tab: kitchen5-1} and \ref{tab: living6-3}, our NBAgent performs better than joint training methods, specifically PerAct and GNFactor, providing additional evidence to support the efficacy of our model.
-The additional comparison results under other settings can be found in \textbf{Appendix} \ref{More Comparison Experiments}.
+We present comparative results between NBAgent and baseline methods on Kitchen and Living Room datasets in Tabs.~\ref{tab: Comparison}-\ref{tab: living6-2} and Fig.~\ref{fig: sim_visual}.
+As shown in Tab.~\ref{tab: Comparison}, NBAgent significantly outperforms compared methods by $1.5\% \sim 41.4\%$ in terms of Avg. metric on two Kitchen dataset settings and $1.3\% \sim 19.3\%$ on two Living Room dataset settings.
+Additionally, NBAgent surpasses the SOTA method M2Distill \cite{roy2025m2distill} by $1.5\%\sim2.4\%$ on the Kitchen settings and $1.8\%\sim2.7\%$ on the Living Room settings in terms of the Avg. metric.
+These results indicate that NBAgent effectively addressing catastrophic forgetting of old skills through skill-specific and skill-shared knowledge learning.
+From the comparative analysis, we derive the following observations: 1) Superiority to Learn Novel Skills: Despite observing the skill data streams, NBAgent surprisingly surpasses the joint training methods PerAct \cite{shridhar2023perceiver} and GNFactor \cite{ze2023gnfactor} by $0.4\%\sim 1.7\%$ in average success rate across all skills, providing additional evidence to support the efficacy of our model.
+2) Robust Forgetting Mitigation: Throughout the whole NBRL process, our NBAgent exhibits $1.9\%\sim6.7\%$ lower forgetting metrics than all comparison methods on Living Room 6-2 setting, highlighting its robustness in retaining learned skills.

+In addition, we illustrate key simulation inference frames as qualitative results in Fig.~\ref{fig: sim_visual}.
+We can find that comparison methods frequently fail to complete manipulation tasks due to two critical limitations: 1) inability to accurately recognize and localize objects, and 2) suboptimal action cloning caused by catastrophic forgetting.
+In contrast, NBAgent addresses these challenges better, confirming its effectiveness in preserving skill-specific and skill-shared knowledge.